KirylMi/nghttp-kubernetes/README.md

 4. From NodePort
     - `minikube service nghttp-service-exposed --url | xargs nghttp` if you have nghttp installed.
 5. ❌ From ingress (tbd)

+P.S. dockerServer Dockerfile looks ridicilous, i know that.
+Was trying to compress it a bit, but 50mb aren't worth it.<br/>Traefik configuration was taken from https://github.com/marcel-dempers/docker-development-youtube-series/tree/master/kubernetes/ingress/controller/traefik